 - Less than 3 goals: Lose £100 from the first bet but win £103 from the second bet for a net profit of £3.00

-At the relative odds in the two markets a profitable bet is guaranteed.
-In both examples timing is key because the odds will quickly adjust to eliminate the imbalance and potential arb.
+At the relative odds in the two markets, a profitable bet is guaranteed.
+In both examples timing is key because the odds will quickly adjust to eliminate the potential arb.

 Initially there were regular opportunities to take advantage of arb openings.
 However, information is open in the sports betting markets and these good things were soon in the general betting public domain.
 Many traders and recreational bettors are arbing now and they are becoming more sophisticated.
 Bots can now automate the process as they read the betting markets and bet accordingly when an opportunity arises.